 3> set the applicationLayerSessionStatus to the received value of the application layer measurement information;

-3. On RAN visible application layer measurement configuration setup: measConfigAppLayerId, RAN visible application layer measurement configuration (including reporting periodicity and metrics)
+3. On RAN visible application layer measurement configuration setup: measConfigAppLayerId, RAN visible application layer measurement configuration (reporting periodicity and metrics)

 These parameters in AT-command are set by RRC parameters which are forwarded to upper layers.
 The relevant change in the 38.331 CR is listed as below: